-The Neonatal Intensive Care Unit at NYU Winthrop Hospital’s New Life Center on Long Island provides state-of-the-art facilities for babies born preterm or with medical conditions that may or may not require surgery.
+The Neonatal Intensive Care Unit at NYU Langone Hospital—Long Island’s New Life Center provides state-of-the-art facilities for babies born preterm or with medical conditions that may or may not require surgery.

 World-Class Neonatal ICU

-NYU Winthrop’s Neonatal Intensive Care Unit (NICU) is internationally recognized for our class-leading outcomes in both overall survival and survival without complications in extremely premature babies when compared to over 800 neonatal intensive care units around the world.
-The survey was conducted by the Vermont Oxford Registry Network (VON), a highly-respected authority for the measurement of care and outcomes for high-risk infants.
+NYU Langone Hospital—Long Island’s Neonatal Intensive Care Unit (NICU) is internationally recognized for our class-leading outcomes in both overall survival and survival without complications in extremely premature babies when compared to over 1,000 neonatal intensive care units around the world.
+The survey is conducted by the Vermont Oxford Registry Network (VON), a highly-respected authority for the measurement of care and outcomes for high-risk infants.

 Our Neonatal ICU is a special nursery for babies born prematurely or with other medical problems, such as breathing disorders, infections or conditions requiring surgery.
 Babies may remain in the unit until they are discharged home or transferred to the regular nursery.

 One of the most advanced facilities of its kind, NYU Langone Hospital—Long Island’s Neonatal Intensive Care Unit is equipped to care for babies with problems that require the use of the most sophisticated technology and possible surgical intervention.
 Special equipment is used to observe and monitor the babies closely, as well as to provide the correct balance of warmth, nourishment and, if necessary, oxygen in amounts carefully tailored to the special needs of each baby.

 Babies in the NICU may require special monitoring and close observation for one or more of the following reasons:

 Baby Is Preterm – Born before 37 weeks gestation, premature babies need to grow before they can go home.
 They often have more than one problem, such as breathing and feeding issues, because their systems are immature.